 History of the MIT D-Lab Humanitarian Innovation Program

 D-Lab first worked with war-affected populations in Northern Uganda in 2009 as over one million displaced people returned back to their destroyed villages after the brutal war between the Lord’s Resistance Army and the Ugandan government.
 As people struggled to rebuild with few resources, D-Lab developed the Creative Capacity Building (CCB) curriculum aimed at teaching people with little or no formal schooling to design and build simple prototypes of tools, technologies, and products – threshers, rat-traps, cycle powered technologies, solar powered cell phone chargers, etc. – to help them meet the challenges of daily life.

 Based on that experience, Amy went on to be a co-founder of the Rethink Relief co-design summits (see below).
 UNHCR asked Amy and Martha to help run the 2016 Humanitarian Innovation Jam in Kampala.
-In that same year Amy and Martha created D-Lab: Humanitarian Innovation: design for relief, recovery, and rebuilding class, which they have co-taught at MIT annually, using their experiences in the field to inform teaching and vice versa.
+In that same year Amy and Martha created the D-Lab: Humanitarian Innovation class, which they have co-taught at MIT annually, using their experiences in the field to inform teaching and vice versa.

 Amy and Martha, working with D-Lab staff, alumni, and members of the International Development Innovation Network (IDIN) a program founded by D-Lab, have run workshops and trainings on humanitarian innovation in Colombia, El Salvador, Puerto Rico, Greece, and Uganda.
 Their growing reputation for this work brought them an invitation to present at the International Humanitarian Studies Conference in The Hague, Netherlands in August of 2018.

 Current & Recent Programs

 Creative Capacity Building with Unaccompanied Refugee Minors & Women - Athens, Greece